-lishmoh is the same, and all are transgressive.
+Once shelo lishmoh has come up, I'll say something else about it.
+R. Tam said there are two types of shelo lishmoh, one forbidden and one permitted.
+But I, insignificant and small, say that all shelo lishmoh is the same, and all are transgressive.
 But that transgression is permitted if it will lead in the end to a mitzvah, like when a man saves a woman in a river or digs someone out of a pile on Shabbat.
 This is also implied by the comparison (of a mitzvah shelo lishmah) to Yael (whose seduction of Sisera is called a "sin lishmoh").
 But one who stiffens his neck, never will he do the mitzvah, better for him not to have been created.

-The key question of interpretation is whether he means that "one who stiffens his neck and never intends to do the mitzvah" is better off not having been born, or rather "one who stiffens his neck and in fact never does the mitzvah."
+The key question of interpretation is whether he means that

+"one who stiffens his neck and never intends to do the mitzvah" is better off not having been born, or rather

+"one who stiffens his neck and in fact never does the mitzvah".

-The comparison to saving lives by transgressing Shabbat or Bal Tikrevu (Or whatever other prohibition(s) one thinks are implicated when men save drowning women) may tend to indicate the former; the comparison to Yael is worthy of study; but the argument itself strongly favors the latter.
+The comparison to saving lives by transgressing Shabbat or Bal Tikrevu may tend to indicate the former; the comparison to Yael is worthy of study; but the argument itself strongly favors the latter.
 Why?
 He critiques Rabbeinu Tam for saying that there are two kinds of lo lishmoh; but read the first way, he would himself be distinguishing between lo lishmoh with intent to reach lishmoh, and lo lishmoh without such intent.